Check Who Deleted Data from Table in SQL Server – Step-by-Step

 Final Say!!

 Tracking the transactional activities of a user by using fn_dblog() function is easy, until the SQL Server connection is open by the user.
-But, once the connection closed, it will become a complex task to find the DML operations using fn_dblog() function.
+But, once the connection closed, SQL Server find who deleted records become a complex task to find the DML operations using fn_dblog() function.
 Therefore, we have explained the automated solution to learn how to find who deleted data from table in SQL Server.